-How to Incorporate Accessible Tourism Solutions and Make Destinations and Traveler Experiences More Inclusive
+Accessible Tourism Solutions to Make Destinations and Traveler Experiences More Inclusive

-This fact alone would make a strong business case for investing time, effort, and resources needed to become more accessible and inclusive as a business.
+This fact alone would make a strong business case for investing time, effort, and resources needed to become more accessible and inclusive as a business and as an industry.
 But beyond the economic imperative, there are important reasons for the tourism industry to take this segment seriously.

 Tourism for All: Including As Many Different Groups As Possible